polar-bear-app/polar-bear-app.github.io/docs/user/2-creating-a-non-root-user.md

 title: Creating a Non-root User
 ---

-For a simple setup process, Polar Bear won't prompt for a user registration form, that's why **it is login as root by default**.
+For a simple setup process, Local Desktop won't prompt for a user registration form, that's why **it is login as root by default**.

 However, some applications are **recommended** or **required** to run as a normal user.
 For example: